ryangreenberg/rack-info/README.md

 ## Usage

-For the simple case where you want to add the same values as headers to every request, provide `Rack::Metadata` with a hash of key/value pairs.
+For the simple case where you want to add the same values as headers to every request, provide `Rack::Info` with a hash of key/value pairs.

 Here's an example from `examples/basic_example.ru`:
 ```
-require 'rack/metadata'
+require 'rack/info'
 require 'socket'

 use Rack::Head
-use Rack::Metadata, {:git => `git rev-parse HEAD`.strip, :host => Socket.gethostname}
+use Rack::Info, {:git => `git rev-parse HEAD`.strip, :host => Socket.gethostname}
 run lambda {|env| [200, {"Content-Type" => "text/plain"}, ["OK"]] }
 ```